Astrid Janson

 Astrid Janson (born June 9, 1947) is a Canadian set designer and costume designer.
 Best known for her work in theatre, she has also designed for television, opera, dance, film and exhibitions.

 She is the winner of several Dora Mavor Moore Awards, as well as the first Toronto Drama Bench Award for Distinguished Contribution to the Canadian Theatre (now The Herbert Whittaker/CTCA Award).

 Life and education

 Astrid Dora Janson was born in Cappel, Germany on June 9, 1947.
 Part of a working-class family, she moved to Toronto as a child.

 In high school and university, Janson took an interest in politics and then political theatre.
 "I was a kid of the Sixties and wanted to get in on all that revolting," she later told a reporter.

-She earned a Bachelor of Arts in Philosophy at Waterloo Lutheran University (1969) and a Master of Arts in Theatre Design at University of British Columbia (1972).
+She earned a Bachelor of Arts in philosophy at Waterloo Lutheran University (1969) and a Master of Arts in theatre design at the University of British Columbia (1972).

 After graduating, she moved to Toronto to find work opportunities.

 In 2016, Wilfrid Laurier University presented Janson with an Honorary Doctor of Letters.